 What Is the Anti-Kickback Statute? | Young Lawyers Division — The American Bar Association (ABA) Young Lawyers Division includes ABA law student members, ABA members who have completed the bar exam, ABA members who are under 36 years of age, and ABA members who have been members for five years or less.
 Visit this section of the Young Lawyers Division section of the ABA website to view the full text of an article discussing the Anti-Kickback Statute.
 The article covers the many changes to the law since its original passage in 1972.

-Find an Anti-Kickback Law Attorney in Philadelphia, PA
+Find an Anti-Kickback Law Attorney in Pennsylvania, New Jersey and New York

 Do you believe that you may know of an illegal kickback scheme in Pennsylvania, New Jersey, or New York?
 You will want to contact Console Mattiacci Law, LLC for assistance with any whistleblower claim.